 Ian Fleming’s novel Dr. No remarkably predicts elements of these coming conflicts: the story is set in Jamaica, and on the small, fictitious, nearby island, Crab Key.
 On this island lives Doctor Julius No, a German-Chinese mad scientist.
 Working for international criminal organisation SPECTRE, the SPecial Executive for Counter-intelligence, Terrorism, Revenge and Extortion, he plans to disrupt the American space programme with an atomic-powered radio beam.

 Parallels between fact and fiction can easily be drawn: first of all, a near-Communist organisation is causing America trouble from an island in the Caribbean; in reality, Cuba, in fiction Crab Key.
 Secondly, the fictional sabotage of American rocket tests reflects the real importance of the Space Race.
 The fact that the island is radioactively contaminated mirrors the omnipresence of nuclear power.
-The over-naïve belief that radiation can easily be 'washed off' – as it is done with Bond and the Bond-girl Honey Rider after they had explored the island – is simply the icing on the cake.
+The over-naïve belief that radiation can easily be 'washed off' – as it is done with Bond and the Bond-girl, Honey Rider, after they had explored the island – is simply the icing on the cake.
 It echoes the real, naïve, belief that Americans can 'duck and cover' to survive a direct nuclear attack by hiding under tables.

 It is true that initially the producers were undecided about whether to adapt Dr. No or Thunderball, the most recent novel at the time that EON Productions signed a deal with United Artists, as the first film.
-They decided against Thunderball due to its legal entanglements, as it was based on a screenplay Fleming had co-written with Kevin McClory and Jack Whittingham.
-However, this doesn't contradict the statement that the producers deliberately chose Dr. No because of its historical relevance.
+They decided against Thunderball due to its legal entanglements, as it had been based on a screenplay Fleming had co-written with Kevin McClory and Jack Whittingham.
+However, this doesn’t contradict the statement that the producers deliberately chose Dr. No because of its historical relevance.
 Thunderball's plot involves nuclear weapons secretly hidden on an island off the coast of America, in this case the Bahamas, threatening Miami.
-This, too, is similar to the threat of nuclear weapons on the island of Cuba off the coast of America threatening American soil.
+This, too, is also similar to the threat of nuclear weapons on the island of Cuba off the coast of America threatening American soil.

-Practically speaking, this means that, when making a film, the producers (ie everyone who is involved in the production) have to keep in mind that there is an audience which has to be willing to watch the film; therefore, the film has to reflect, at least to a certain degree, the audience's expectations.
-On the other hand, the producers (again everybody who is involved, be it directors, financiers, and even actors) have their own objectives, which are (apart from the entrepreneurial constraints to make as much money as possible) an attempt to control or even manipulate society, although this might be done unconsciously.
+Practically speaking, this means that, when making a film, the producers (ie everyone who is involved in the production) have to keep in mind that there is an audience which has to be willing to watch the film; therefore, the film has to reflect, at least to a certain degree, the audience’s expectations.
+On the other hand, the producers (again everybody who is involved, be it directors, financiers, and even actors) have their own intentions, which are (apart from the entrepreneurial constraints to make as much money as possible) an attempt to control or even manipulate society, although this might be done unconsciously.
 In addition to that, political affairs are mostly too complex for an ordinary individual who therefore relies on the opinion of others – or, as in this case, films and other media.
-However, it is impossible to predict the reactions of an audience and thus completely control the audience's beliefs.
+However, it is impossible to predict the reactions of an audience and thus completely control the audience’s beliefs.

-Why a British Secret Agent?
+Why a British secret agent?

 Britain is geographically located between Russia and America and took a role of an arbiter in the East-West conflict, having been allied with both Russia and America during the war.
 Britain, despite no longer having an Empire, was an equal player on the world stage.
 Britain was the third country in the world to have developed a nuclear weapons programme, exploding its first atomic bomb on 3 October, 1952, ten years and two days before the world premiere of Dr. No. This was only three years after the USSR had developed its first nuclear weapon.
-Since 1958 Britain had developed its own space programme, yet rather than being a rival to America, had maintained the close relationship to the USA after the war.
+Since 1958, Britain also had developed its own space programme, yet rather than being a rival to America, it still maintained the close relationship to the USA after the war.
 And this is exactly what James Bond does in the novel, and the eponymous film, Dr. No. He befriends America, personified by CIA agent Felix Leiter.

-Director Terence Young, as well as many of the film crew, was also an experienced director of British war films, and so familiar with the process of making impressive action films, even if never before quite on this scale.
+Director Terence Young, as well as many of the film crew, was also an experienced director of British war films and so familiar with the process of making impressive action films, even if never before quite on this scale.

 The Cold War in Subsequent Films

-Interestingly, even though the Cold War theme runs through many Bond films, the Communist countries themselves are rarely the actual enemy.
-In From Russia with Love, for example, the producers took the decision specifically not to have the Soviet agency SMERSH4 as the true enemy, as they are in Fleming's novel, but to replace them with the fictional SPECTRE.
+Interestingly, even though the Cold War theme runs through many Bond films, the communist countries themselves are rarely the actual enemy.
+In From Russia with Love, for example, the producers took the decision specifically not to have the Soviet agency SMERSH as the true enemy, as they are in Fleming's novel, but to replace them with the fictional SPECTRE.
 Similarly, You Only Live Twice and The Spy Who Loved Me, which have very similar plots, see external forces playing the West and the Soviets against each other.